10 days in Morocco

 The train ride from Fes to Rabat is three hours, so this itinerary calls for two nights in Rabat in case you’re getting in late.
 You might only need one night here, and I recommend at least half a day to take in Rabat’s calm city setting especially if you’re shopping.

 On your walk alongside the river, you may have noticed a town across the way.
 That’s Salé, and if you’re interested in buying ceramics and pottery you have to visit the Complexe Artisanal Oulja.
-Head there like a local by taking one of the boats docked near the Le Dhow ship, and return by taxi with your new purchases.
+While connected to Rabat by bridge, a fun way to get to Salé is by boat, which leave regularly from the docks near the Le Dhow ship.

 On the other side of Kasbah des Oudayas, you’ll emerge at a hillside cemetery.
-At the water below, you can surf with lessons and equipment rental from Ilyana Surfhouse or Medina Surfing Association.
+At the water below is one of the places in Rabat you can surf.
+Get lessons and equipment rental from Ilyana Surfhouse or Medina Surfing Association.

-Before you leave, get a bite to eat and shop in the medina’s old market centered around the Avenue des Consuls, where seafarers and traders of the past handled their daily business.
-While you won’t find the selection of Marrakesh or Fes, the Rabat medina is much less chaotic so if you want to avoid haggling but still get fair prices, do your shopping here.
+The last place to explore is the old market of Rabat, centered around the Avenue des Consuls where seafarers and traders from all parts of the world once congregated.
+While you won’t find the vast selection of Marrakesh or Fes, the Rabat medina is much less chaotic so if you want to avoid haggling but still get fair prices, do your shopping here.

 Rabat has a mix of chic, lowkey riads and traditional hotels:

-• $$ Euphoriad for the stylish, modern rooms or NJ Hotel Rabat for the location near museums and the Rabat Ville central train station
+• $$ Euphoriad for the stylish, updated rooms or NJ Hotel Rabat for its location near museums and the Rabat Ville central train station

-• $$$ Tour Hassan Palace offers a grand, old-school vibe from the service to the setting
+• $$$ Tour Hassan Palace offers a grand, old-school vibe from service to setting

 Casablanca